 iv) Borrowing cost:

-Borrowing costs are interest and other costs related to borrowing which the Company incurs in connection with the borrowing of funds and is measured with reference to the effective interest rate applicable to the respective borrowing.
+Borrowing costs are interest and other costs related to borrowing, which the Company incurs in connection with the borrowing of funds and is measured with reference to the effective interest rate applicable to the respective borrowing.
 Borrowing costs include interest costs measured at Effective Interest Rate (EIR) and exchange differences arising from foreign currency borrowings to the extent they are regarded as an adjustment to the interest cost.
 Ancillary borrowing costs are amortised over the tenure of the loan.

-v) Investment in associates, joint venture and subsidiaries: a) Recognition & Measurement:
+v) Investment in associates, joint ventures and subsidiaries:

 Investments in Subsidiaries, Associates and Joint Ventures are carried at cost less accumulated impairment losses, if any.
 Where an indication of impairment exists, the carrying amount of the investment is assessed and written down immediately to its recoverable amount.